-With innovative software, hardware, and networks, FINTECH has managed to attract millions of consumers.
-It will have a huge impact on how a business is run and how much it will develop in the future.
+With innovative software, hardware, and networks, fintech has managed to attract millions of consumers.
+It continues to have a huge impact on how businesses are run and how much they will develop in the future.

 We’ve prepared some fintech statistics and facts to prove our point:

 - Almost 40% of financial companies consider investment in blockchain important for the fintech industry.